Dinir/obs-audio-filter-guide/guide-en.md

 Basically what it does is muting and unmuting at set conditions.

-- Signal goes quieter than **Close Threshold**, the channel is muted.
+- A signal goes quieter than **Close Threshold**, the channel is muted.
-- Signal goes louder than **Open Threshold**, the channel is unmuted.
+- A signal goes louder than **Open Threshold**, the channel is unmuted.

 It comes handy when you want to ensure complete silence on the mic channel or more strong control on the background noise.